In this section, you will:

 - is the amount of carbon-14 when the plant or animal began decaying.

 To find the age of an object, we solve this equation for

 Out of necessity, we neglect here the many details that a scientist takes into consideration when doing carbon-14 dating, and we only look at the basic formula.
 The ratio of carbon-14 to carbon-12 in the atmosphere is approximately 0.0000000001%.
 Let be the ratio of carbon-14 to carbon-12 in the organic artifact or fossil to be dated, determined by a method called liquid scintillation.
-From the equation we know the ratio of the percentage of carbon-14 in the object we are dating to the percentage of carbon-14 in the atmosphere is We solve this equation for to get
+From the equation we know the ratio of the percentage of carbon-14 in the object we are dating to the initial amount of carbon-14 in the object when it was formed is We solve this equation for to get

 Given the percentage of carbon-14 in an object, determine its age.